Lev Artsimovich: Biography

 Artsimovich was born on 25 February 1909 in Moscow in the Russian Empire.
-His family had Polish nobility roots; nonetheless, he was described as Russian by his autobiographer in 1985.
+His family had Polish nobility roots; nonetheless, he was described as Russian by his biographer in 1985.
 His grandfather, a professor, was exiled to Siberia after the Polish uprising against Tsarist Russia in 1863 and married a Russian woman, later settling in Smolensk.
 His father was educated at Lviv University; his mother was a pianist trained in Switzerland.
 During the civil war, the family was very poor.
 The parents were forced to send their son to an orphanage, from where he ran away and was homeless for a while.
 After the end of the civil war, the family's situation gradually improved.
 In 1923, Soviet authorities moved the Artsimovich family (due to suspicion of Anti-bolshevist activity) to Minsk, where he found employment in the railroad industry and started training towards becoming a railroad engineer.
 After his father found employment at Belarus State University, Artsimovich was able to attend the physics program at Belarus State University, and graduated with a specialist degree in physics in 1928–29.
 After moving to Moscow, he found employment in Artem Alikhanian's laboratory, and joined the staff at the Ioffe Institute in 1930.

 Initially, he worked on problems relating to nuclear physics and unsuccessfully defended his thesis for a Candidate of Sciences degree in 1937 and in 1939 at the Leningrad Polytechnical Institute, receiving only a written endorsement from the Ioffe Institute.
 During his lifetime, Artsimovich was recommended by many leading Soviet physicists to be conferred a Doktor Nauk (a Russian PhD), but the recommendations were later dismissed.